 Begrudgingly, we boarded the bus after a far too short visit to a very important historical site for Chinchero, an Andean village the Incas referred to as the birthplace of the rainbow.
 The purpose of our visit was to see a small adobe church in the town, which we did, but first we stopped for a Peruvian weaving demonstration.
 As a knitter myself, I enjoyed seeing how the women made and dyed alpaca fur and turned it into yarn.
 We also had a chance to buy some of their goods, but since we don’t typically purchase much when we travel we skipped the hats and shawls (although the prices were very good!).

 I spent an unnecessary amount of time fussing over a cage full of cuy, or guinea pigs, who were unknowingly awaiting a very sad fate.
 At that point I was glad it would only be another few days before I could see my own cuy, who under no circumstances will ever be served as a main course.

 When we finally made it to the Spanish-constructed church we were told pictures were off-limits, and our guide only gave us three or four minutes inside to take a look.
 That was too bad, as the church was absolutely gorgeous with ornate decorations and paintings.
 Fortunately, we happened to time our visit with sunset, which made for a very pretty ending to the day.

-Tips For Visiting the Sacred Valley of Peru
+Tips For Visiting Ollantaytambo and the Sacred Valley

 The Sacred Valley makes for a beautiful daytrip from Cusco.
 If you’re planning a trip of your own, here are a few tips to consider: